xu-jiayao/xu-jiayao.github.io/_pages/about.md

 **Mini abstract**:

 The reconstruction of Compressed Sensing is iteration-based and contains numerous divisions, thereby costing tremendous processing time.
 In order to eliminate divisions, we adopt a sparse sensing matrix consisting mainly of zero-vectors.
-After deleting these zero-vectors, an invertible full-rank matrix is obtained.
-Then the iteration-based reconstruction procedure can be replaced by a matrix multiplication operated in one iteration.
-Moreover, because the inverse matrix is sparse and deterministic, the multiplication can be simply processed by the shift and add operators.
+After removing zero-vectors, an invertible full-rank matrix is obtained.
+This allows the iteration-based reconstruction procedure to be replaced by a single matrix multiplication.
 The proposed architecture is verified on the Xilinx Artix-7 FPGA.
 The result shows that our work accelerates the state-of-the-art method by 65 × and achieves 81.92Gpixels/s reconstruction.

 [**Paper**](https://ieeexplore.ieee.org/abstract/document/9937930)
 /